ayh-a/ayh-a/README.md

 - 👋 Hi, I’m @Ayh2k
 - 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning front-end development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Ayh2k/Ayh2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.